Baxter-College/baxtabot/README.md

 You may need to adjust some settings such as `HOST`, `PORT` and the postgres database login details in `models.py` to run on your local machine

+### Local Testing

+Use the **BaxtaBot - DEV** messenger bot.
+Install [ngrok](https://ngrok.com/) and forward the flask server created on `localhost:5000`

+Then ensure that the correct webhook url (i.e. the one created by ngrok) is being used in the facebook apps dashboard for **baxtabot - dev** (NOT PRODUCTION ONE!)

+You may need to create `PAGE_ACCESS_TOKEN` as a temporary environment variable.
+You can get this also from the facebook apps dashboard under the dev bot.

 ## Current Uses

 - simple discussions (via rivescript)